williamayerst/product.puppet-githooks/README.md

 `$ ln -s <git-hook-repo>/pre-commit <target repo>/.git/hooks/pre-commit`

 ## Result
-When you attempt to run a commit locally, it will refer to this file, which calls shell scripts to lint and check any changed files.
+When you attempt to run a commit locally, it will refer to this file, which calls shell scripts to lint and check any changed files, for example:

+`$ git add . && git commit -m "test file 2"
+Error: Could not parse for environment production: Syntax error at ':' at C:/repos/product.puppet.module-keyboard/manifests/test.pp:9:37
+Error: puppet syntax error in manifests/test.pp (see above)
+Error: 1 syntax error(s) found in puppet manifests.
+Commit will be aborted.
+Skipping puppet-lint check due to prior errors. rspec not installed.
+Skipping rspec-puppet tests... r10k not installed.
+Skipping r10k Puppetfile test...
+Error: 1 subhooks failed.
+Please fix above errors.
+`

 # Remote check